 Ireland’s young people will have a lot of questions to ask of their parents and of the Catholic Church that promoted this sort of incarceration which has lasting effects.
 Sadly, there is still a sickening macho climate in Ireland with regard to sex offenders.
-In a story reported by the Irish Independent on June 19, a 30-year-old man who admitted preying on vulnerable young teenagers girls (as young as 14), having sex with them and then viciously beating them, was given a sentence of a mere eight years.
+In a story reported by the Irish Independent on June 19, a 30-year-old man who admitted preying on vulnerable young teenage girls (as young as 14), having sex with them, and then viciously beating them, was given a sentence of a mere eight years.
 And to “protect” his victims, he gets to remain anonymous!

 Hopefully, Sisters, while forcing the people of Ireland to examine their past sins, will also raise consciousness with regard to crimes against today’s women. ♦